Identification Number:

 Ukrainians applying for work authorization may have filed for an SSN card at the same time via the Enumeration Beyond Entry process, using USCIS’ Form I-765 (Application for Employment Authorization).

-On November 21, 2022, USCIS announced that Ukrainian and Afghan parolees, and their qualifying family members, with certain COAs are employment authorized incident to their status.
-These individuals can work in the United States prior to the approval of their Form I-765 (Application for Employment Authorization).
+On November 21, 2022, USCIS announced that Ukrainian and Afghan parolees, and their qualifying family members, with certain COAs are employment authorized incident to their status allowing these individuals to work in the United States prior to the approval of their Form I-765 (Application for Employment Authorization).

-On June 8, 2023, USCIS announced that certain Afghan parolees whose unexpired Form I-94 (Arrival/Departure Record) contains a COA of “PAR” and indicates Afghanistan as the country of citizenship on the document are now employment authorized incident to their parole.
+On June 8, 2023, USCIS announced that certain Afghan parolees whose unexpired Form I-94 (Arrival/Departure Record) contains a COA of “PAR” and indicates Afghanistan as the country of citizenship on the document were employment authorized incident to their parole.

 C. Field Office Processing Instructions